-In this year's financial statement audit, you continued to cite three significant deficiencies containing elements identified in prior years.
-These significant deficiencies concern internal control over certain financial information systems controls, information systems risk management, and accounts receivable with the public (benefit overpayments).
+In this year's financial statement audit, you cited three significant deficiencies identified in prior years.
+The significant deficiencies concern internal control over certain financial information systems controls, information systems risk management, and internal control over accounts receivable with the public (benefit overpayments).
+We acknowledge the importance of addressing the root causes of these deficiencies and are committed to strengthening our control environment and resolving them as quickly as possible.